 The skin only facelift has been in practice since the early 1900s.
 Known as a cutaneous facelift, this technique is less invasive because it addresses the skin only.
 The result of this surgery is a bit subtler than some of the newer muscle tightening procedures.
 However, it also offers a lower risk and recovery period for the patient.

 Traditional Facelift (SMAS)@headingTag>

-This SMAS facelift is considered the gold standard.
-This surgery, while more complicated, produces results that are more dramatic and longer lasting.
-The technique involves manipulating a group of muscles beneath the skin known as the superficial musculo-aponeurotic system (SMAS).
-This section of muscle controls facial expression.
-An incision is made along the hairline from the temple to just behind the earlobe.
+The SMAS facelift is the more modern lifting procedure .
+This surgery, while more complicated, produces results that are more significant and longer lasting.
+The technique involves manipulating the tissue beneath the skin known as the superficial musculo-aponeurotic system (SMAS).
+This tissue connects with muscles that control facial expression.
+An incision is made along the hairline in front of the ear the temple to just behind the earlobe.
 The skin is then separated and lifted.
 The underlying muscles and tissue are tightened and secured so they maintain their new position.

-All facelift procedures are performed under general anesthesia at an accredited surgical facility.
+Most facelift procedures are performed under general anesthesia at an accredited surgical facility.
 The length of the surgery will vary, but it generally takes between 3-4 hours.
 This surgery is considered an outpatient procedure.
 However, some patients may be required to stay overnight in the hospital.
 After surgery, patients will be bruised and swollen and the face and neck will feel tight.
 This will gradually improve within a few days.
 It is common for patients to feel anxious about how their face will appear.
 Patients need to understand it can take several full months for the final results to appear.
 Incisions typically heal rapidly and are hard to see, even after 3-4 weeks.

 Plan Your Procedure